Entropic convergence and the linearized limit for the Boltzmann equation with external force: The linearized limit with external force

 \end{definition}

-Throughout this paper, all entropic convergence will be understood to be ``of order $\epsilon$''.
-That this notion of convergence is stronger than that of the strong $L^1((1+|v|^2)Mdvdx))$ topology was shown in Proposition 4.11 of \cite{BGL}.
-Applying this notion to Proposition 1, the following sharpening of inequality (\ref{gqie1}) arrives.
+\begin{remark} Throughout this paper, all entropic convergence will be assumed to be ``of order $\epsilon$''.
+Entropic convergence is a strong concept because it implies that the sequence $g_{\e}$ converges to $g$ strongly in $L^1((1+|v|^2)M \dx \, \dv)\,,$ as demonstrated in Proposition 4.11 of \cite{BGL}.
+That is, the notion of entropic convergence is stronger than that of the strong $L^1((1+|v|^2)M \dx \, \dv)$ topology. \end{remark}